The Accounting Field, by the Numbers

 - While it’s easy to think of accounting in narrow terms, there are dozens of opportunities for career choices within the accounting field itself, ranging from financial analysis to controllers’ positions.
-See some ideas at MSN’s Top 10 Jobs in Accounting.

 - Accounting continually ranks at the top of career lists for flexibility and work/life balance.
 As such, it’s an ideal choice for parents and for those seeking a career change.
 In fact, both The New York Times and The Wall Street Journal recently praised the accounting field for leading the way in work flexibility.

 Choose your path:

 I want a bachelor’s degree that includes both business & accounting.

 Whitworth’s new B.A. in management & accounting gives you the best of everything: a contemporary and comprehensive major in organizational management, along with coursework in accounting that will prepare you for taking the CPA exam or working in accounting-related fields.

 I have a business-related bachelor’s degree, but I want to study accounting and take the CPA exam or enhance my career in an accounting-related field.